gofractally/psibase/doc/events.md

 <br/>

-For example, in the Token Service, a `Transferred` event is defined, and is included in an index of events called `HolderEvents`:
+For example, in the Token Service, a `Transferred` event is defined, and is included in an index of events called `UserEvents`:

 <details>
   <summary>Reveal code</summary>